 Personal data may be held at our offices and those of our third party agencies, service providers, representatives and agents as described above (see above: ‘How we use your personal data’).

-We will not transfer your data outside of the UK/EEA.
+We will transfer your personal data to:

 Protection of your information